akaros/vmm-akaros/xhype/simpletests/README.md

 the guest's physical address.
 The second `hv_vm_map()` fails.~~

 Update: `hv_vm_unmap()` requires the addresses to be page aligned.
 The test passes after `MEM_REGION_SIZE` is changed to 4096.

+### Test hv_vcpu_create()

+The maximal number of vCPUs a single process can create is 32.
+The maximal number of vCPUs a single thread can create is 1.